WebexSamples/webex-contact-center-api-samples/reporting-samples/graphql-sample/DataDictionary/CLR.md

 CLR Data Dictionary
 ===================
-Call Leg Record (CLR)- It lists the standard fields and measures aggregated at Queue level.
+Call Leg Record (CLR) - It lists the standard fields and measures aggregated at Queue level.
 TThe following fields are available in a CLR record.

-Note - These fields are only applicable for the API and not Analyzer UI.
+Note - These fields are applicable only for the API and not for Analyzer UI.

 | Field Name                        | Data Type |                                                                                       Description                                                                                       | Is Aggregation allowed? | Is GroupBy allowed? | Is Filter allowed?(use 'filter' argument for all the fields) | Is Sortable ? |
 |:---------------------------------:|:---------:|:---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------:|:------------:|:------------------:|:----------:|:-------------:|